 - Driver physicals

-The purpose of a Shot Only appointment is to provide patients with care that requires brief and specific intervention such as:
+Shot Only' appointment is to provide patients with care that requires brief and specific nursing intervention such as:

-- Suture/staple removal.
+- Suture/staple removal

 Follow up appointments are used to pull everything together.
 There was a reason for a test, procedure, prescribed medication, or recommended lifestyle change.
 A follow-up appointment is the opportunity for the provider to discuss results of testing or assess the patient’s response to a medication or recommendation.
 Additionally, follow-up appointments can lead to specialist referrals or further assessment and treatments.
 Reasons to schedule a follow-up appointment: